 ANZAC Day is a time to reflect on the often hidden ramifications of trauma, the sacrifices that so many have made – including their families – and the resilience of the human spirit.

 (Click below for a radio segment about this story involving Richard Vines, Ashley Vines Snr’s grandson, on 93.9 Bay FM Geelong on 26th April, 2017)

-Chris Mackey is principal psychologist at Chris Mackey and Associates, Geelong, and author of Synchronicity: Empower your life with the gift of coincidence.
+Chris Mackey is principal psychologist at Chris Mackey and Associates, Geelong, and author of The Positive Psychology of Synchronicity: Enhance Your Mental Health with he Power of Coincidence.
 For other radio segments about synchronicity, click here.